jtmerritt/BeSocial/README.md

 Done
 ___________________________________________________________________
+- Fix Default Contact Group of the Preferences menu, currently hard set
+- FEATURE TO add contacts to a group
 - bug with phone call count, both parties get same number on readout
+- There's a bug with the stats display in the contactDetailFragment.
+Bad numbers for 1 Month.
+- move all the stats accumulation to a ContactDetailFragment for on the fly display of the same stats for 1 month and 6 month time ranges, as well, as all time, in an on-demand fashion
+  - involves making a EventLog content Provider
+  - removing the old code
 - from the group list, pressing the + button should allow the user to add an existing contact to the group
   - can use standard contacts app to perform selection _ editing dialog for new event notes